 Next, stock up on packing supplies.
 You’ll need packing tape, boxes or storage containers, a marker for labeling boxes, and packing peanuts or other insulation for fragile items.
 Some grocery stores will give you their cardboard boxes for free, but if you don’t want the waste, you could invest in some durable, reusable containers.

 Once it’s time to start packing, you should know how to pack things up safely.
-Generally, durable and heavy items go on the bottom of your moving containers, while lighter and more delicate objects should be wrapped in paper or Bubble Wrap and placed on top.
-Ensure all fragile things have proper packing material inside to prevent any breakage in transit.
-Small, heavy items should be packed in small boxes, and large, light items should go in bigger boxes.
-Everything should be boxed up before movers arrive.
+Generally, durable and heavy items go on the bottom of your moving containers, while lighter and more delicate objects should be wrapped in paper or bubble wrap and placed on top.
+Make certain that all delicate items are well-padded to prevent any potential damage during transit.
+It’s a good practice to use smaller boxes for packing small, heavy items and larger boxes for larger, lighter items.
+Before the movers in NYC arrive, ensure that everything is properly boxed up.
+White Glove Moving & Storage offers expert pack and move services to help you manage this process with ease.

 Label and Color Code Everything